CaidenDev/Profile-Card/README.md

-A profile card I made by following (and adapting) the tutorial: https://www.youtube.com/watch?v=np3L1lb-Uvs&ab_channel=CodingLab  from CodingLab.
+A fully functional profile card I made with HTML, CSS & JavaScript.
+A user can click the Message button to open the contact section, fill in their details and send me an email.
+They will get confirmation that their email has been sent (or there has been an error).